ben-en/toribash-assistant/README.md

 - I found the emoting annoying, and disabled it with prejudice
 - Buttons show by default
-- Currently using 'b' key for show/hiding buttons
+- Currently using '`' key for show/hiding buttons
+- Added length of steps in a move to the end of the move name: Flying Tiger [3]
+- Added button to reorganize your stuff (WARNING it's really poorly organized, only use to bring stuff onto the screen or fix overlapping buttons. easier to modify the tadata file directly tbh)

 ```